 Before we get into the COVID-19 concerns, the hypocrisy concerns, the education concerns and the concerns about SCSBA in general, let’s start with the financials.

 How much tax money — which is supposed to go toward public education — is being spent on this convention?

 The conference fee is $225 per board member and $146 for the daily hotel rate (not including taxes and additional fees).

 Multiple school board members from different districts told FITSNews that they were reimbursed for those fees, plus traveling costs.

-So if each attendee was reimbursed by taxpayers, an estimated $67,500 is being used on conference fees and another $131,400 plus fees for the hotel rooms.
+So if each attendee was reimbursed by taxpayers, an estimated $67,500 is being used on conference fees and another $131,400 for the hotel rooms (not including fees).

-In total, the SCSBA three-day conference is costing taxpayers at least $200,000.
+In total, the SCSBA three-day conference is likely costing taxpayers at least $200,000.

 School Board Wooing?